A 5-Step Strategy for Investing in Dividend Stocks

 The good news is that rebalancing works just as well with a portfolio of quality dividend stocks.

-Rule of thumb: Rebalance holdings when they move more than 2% from their target size
+Rule of thumb: Rebalance holdings back to 4% when their position size reaches 6% or 2%

-Rule of thumb: Don't top up a holding if its cost size is above its target position size
+Rule of thumb: Don't top up a holding if its cost size is above 6%

 A 5-step approach to investing in dividend stocks